txd/GoForward/README.md

 Go and Run forward, never give up
 1111111
 I am a fighter
-we push it from local
+we push it from localUpdated upstream aaaaa aaaaa locval_branch test_squash
-aaaaa